 When you enable Resource Management, it automatically turns on monitoring.
 However, you can disable and re-enable monitoring at any time.

 Procedure: How to Enable or Disable Monitoring

 - 1. Launch the Web Console. - 2.
 Click the Resource Management option on the sidebar. - 3.
-On the ribbon, in the Monitoring group, click Enable/Disable.
+On the ribbon, click the Enable/Disable icon.